SIFCord/Rules/rules.md

 Please use the appropriate channels for discussion.
 Read the description of each channel to find out what goes there and what doesn't.

-<#313694683152908288> is for SIF and SIF-related topics.
+#sif_chat is for SIF and SIF-related topics.
-<#313694683152908288> is for people who want to time their score match queue to try and meet each other, usually by using the $countdown command.
-Please do not use <#313694683152908288> to match up in score matches.
+#score_matching is for people who want to time their score match queue to try and meet each other, usually by using the $countdown command.
+Please do not use #sif_chat to match up in score matches.
-<#313694683152908288> is for people who are interested in trading accounts.
+#siftrades_community is for people who are interested in trading accounts.
 It is constantly being updated with the most recent trades.
-<#313694683152908288> is for Love Live discussion that doesn't pertain to SIF specifically, including anime discussion, and there will be spoilers.
+#love_live_chat is for Love Live discussion that doesn't pertain to SIF specifically, including anime discussion, and there will be spoilers.
-<#313694683152908288> is a place to discuss Aqours 2nd live: the Happy Party Train Tour.
+#happy_party_train_tour is a place to discuss Aqours 2nd live: the Happy Party Train Tour.
 More details on dates, setlists, etc can be found inside.
-<#313694683152908288> and <#313694683152908288> are for things not related to Love Live, and are SPOILER FREE rooms.
+#lounge_a and #lounge_b are for things not related to Love Live, and are SPOILER FREE rooms.
 Use whichever you prefer, though please try to respect any currently ongoing conversations.
-<#313694683152908288> is for conversations pertaining to the ongoing voice channels.
+#voice_discussion is for conversations pertaining to the ongoing voice channels.
-<#313694683152908288> is for spoilers to various games, tv shows, movies, books, franchises, etc., which aren't Love Live.
+#off_topic_spoilers is for spoilers to various games, tv shows, movies, books, franchises, etc., which aren't Love Live.
-<#313694683152908288> is for art, fanfiction, etc that you, the creator, wish to share.
+#creative_corner is for art, fanfiction, etc that you, the creator, wish to share.
-<#313694683152908288> is a channel to use bot commands to your heart's content (of course, within reason).
+#bot_channel is a channel to use bot commands to your heart's content (of course, within reason).
 Direct any disruptive bot messages, such as $scout or $en here.

-<#313694683152908288> is a for-fun game "hosted" by <@105041925953867776> where people guess what cards will be released next, what event will be next, etc. The newest link is always the most recent!(edited)
+#game_corner is a for-fun game "hosted" by Inuzuka28 where people guess what cards will be released next, what event will be next, etc. The newest link is always the most recent!